erichseamon/COVIDriskpaper/README.md

-## Supplemental Materials: Spatiotemporal Impacts of Ideology and Social Vulnerability on COVID-19
+## Supplemental Materials: Spatial Modeling for Social Determinants of COVID-19 Mortality

-Submitted to Scientific Reports July 2023
+Submitted to Microorganisms February 2024

-Erich Seamon, Jennifer Johnson-Leung, Craig R. Miller, Benjamin J. Ridenhour University of Idaho, July 2023
+Erich Seamon, Benjamin J. Ridenhour, Craig R. Miller, Jennifer Johnson-Leung University of Idaho, February 2024

 ## Overview:

-The following github repository provides all code and data for generating analyses and supplemental materials for the aforementioned manuscript, submitted to Scientific Reports.
+The following github repository provides all code and data for generating analyses and supplemental materials for the aforementioned manuscript, submitted to the journal, MicroOrganisms.

 ## How do I regenerate the Supplemental Appendix?